-Figure 10 shows the duration of arsenic violations recorded in 2021.
-Forty-one (41) PWSs incurred arsenic MCL violations in all four quarters of 2021, indicating persistent non-compliance with the arsenic MCL for these systems.
-A total of 16

-PWSs (~21% of the PWSs with arsenic MCL violations) are currently receiving funding through the State Water Board to address the arsenic violations.
+Figure 10 shows the duration of arsenic violations recorded in 2022.
+Forty-two (42) PWSs incurred arsenic MCL violations in all four quarters of 2022, indicating persistent non-compliance with the arsenic MCL for these systems.
+During 2022, fourteen (14) PWSs (22% of the PWSs with arsenic MCL violations) received funding through the State Water Board to address the arsenic violations.